TSltd/lydia-print-head/README.md

 - We should go for [Omron E5-C](https://assets.omron.com/m/6f7cd0d93654a7a4/original/E5_C-Temperature-Controller-to-NB-Screen-Template-Tech-Guide.pdf) series which come with Modbus (consider EMI and cable length to the main controller)
 - Each PID will be exposed on the internal ModBus mapping
+- There is currently a [custom PID controller](https://github.com/plastic-hub/pid-controller) in development but as mentioned, it's unlikely that it sees the light before November.
+However, I can imagine we use sub-routines as they're avaiable
+- We should create logging module as well a an API to set temperature profiles for different materials.
+The logging module will help analyzing different PID settings as well experimenting with barrel cooling (when overshooting becomes an issue).
+- Additional, we forward alarms for overshooting on the internal bus

 ### Barrel